 © OpenStreetMap contributors | OpenStreetMap copyright noticeRead more about the Thornbury line

 Ashley Down (note: not Ashley Hill)

-MetroWest Branch Line (MetroWest Phase 1) Project Scoping Report, June 2015, prepared by CHM2 HILL United Kingdom for North Somerset Council (pdf).
+MetroWest Branch line (MetroWest Phase 1) Project Scoping Report, June 2015, prepared by CHM2 HILL United Kingdom (now Jacobs Engineering Group) for North Somerset Council (pdf).